depressed-pho/mcpe-ocelots-are-cuter-addon/README.md

 # Ocelots are Cuter Add-on

 Have you ever got disappointed when you found an amazingly adorable animal in a jungle, but after taming it the cutest thing somehow morphed into a completely different creature?

+*Hey, this isn't what I wanted!*

 ![](./img/screenshot.jpg)